-Two major new films by John Bridcut have been screened by BBC Four.
-Karajan's Magic and Myth (see below) told the story of music's most successful conductor, Britten's Endgame launched the BBC's celebration of the Benjamin Britten centenary in November, while a few days earlier Requiem explored the history of one of music's most powerful and enduring forms.
+Two major new films by John Bridcut have recently been screened by BBC Four.
+Karajan's Magic and Myth (see below) told the story of music's most successful conductor, Britten's Endgame launched the BBC's celebration of the Benjamin Britten centenary in November, while Requiem explored the history of one of music's most powerful and enduring forms.

 John Bridcut is an award-winning film maker, with a string of varied documentaries to his name, ranging from politics to contemporary history to the arts.
 His latest award is for Colin Davis In His Own Words, a tribute to the British conductor who died in April 2013 at the age of 85.
 It was named Best Arts Documentary in the 2014 Grierson Awards (John Bridcut is pictured, right, with Colin Napthine, film editor, and Cat Dixon, assistant producer).

-His Britten film will be the sixth composer portrait he has produced for the BBC, after studies of Elgar, Vaughan Williams, Delius, Parry – and his first Britten film, Britten's Children.
+The Britten film is his sixth composer portrait, after studies of Elgar, Vaughan Williams, Delius, Parry – and his first Britten film, Britten's Children.